Garethvdb08/Module_02_GARVAN25486_FTO2505_Group-A_Gareth_van_den_Berg_SDF01/README.md

 ## 🏆 Soft Skills

-- 🤝 Teamwork & Collaboration
-- 📢 Communication Skills
 - 🎯 Problem-Solving
 - 🚀 Adaptability
+- 🤝 Teamplayer able to work with others.
+- 🎓 A Quick Study.
+- 👂Good listener.
+- 🕊️ Easy to work with and teachable.

 ---